X

 When to see a doctor

 Most back pain gets better within a few weeks without treatment.
 Bed rest isn't recommended.
-Over-the-counter pain medications often help reduce back pain.
+Pain medicines available without a prescription often help reduce back pain.
 So might applying cold or heat to the painful area.

 Seek emergency medical care